rclai/redux-ddp/README.md

 ## What doesn't work

 - Optimistic updates.
 I would need to call on the store's dispatch function inside the method stub in order for it work properly.
+See [this issue](https://github.com/rclai/redux-ddp/issues/1) for more details.

 ## Implications of this